To Supplement or not to Supplement

-Vitamin pills and dietary supplements are big business, with Australians spending an estimated $1.5 billion on them every year.
+Vitamin pills and dietary supplement are big business, with Australians spending an estimated $1.5 billion on them every year.
 73% of the population are taking 1 or more supplements but are they just a waste of money or do they add some real value to our health?

 First things first – get your diet right.
 Creating good habits with food and eating a nutritious, well balanced diet should provide you with the nourishment you need to function and feel well.
 A handful of supplements every day cannot replace the value of eating well in the first place.